 Duclis, a tiger-like creature from Slayers has two completely different backstories and fates in the novel and anime; in the anime, he's the friend and assistant to the prince Pokota who goes on a massive Roaring Rampage of Revenge in the name of their kingdom with the help of Zanaffar, a great beast.
 Despite all the chaos that occurs, he manages to survive, and flees.
 In the Light Novel series, he's a member of a cult that worships the world's almighty Big Bad, Shabranigdo, and he, along with almost all of the other members of the cult, winds up getting killed by Lina and her party.

-And in a twisted meta-version of this trope, the eigth novel has Fibrizo the demonic lord only imprison Lina's companions and threaten their lives, which triggers Lina's second use of the Giga Slave.
+And in a twisted meta-version of this trope, the eighth novel has Fibrizo the demonic lord only imprison Lina's companions and threaten their lives, which triggers Lina's second use of the Giga Slave.
 This is a far cry from the anime season it was based on, in which Fibrizo crushes the physical embodiments of the life forces of Lina's party members before imprisoning them.

-Maximillion Pegasus in the Yu-Gi-Oh! anime.
+Maximillion Pegasus in the Yu-Gi-Oh!.
 After his defeat, Evil Bakura plucks out hisMillennium Eye.
 In the anime, this merely knocks him out and he is almost immediately Put on a Bus as his henchmen get him to a hospital to recover.
 Not only does he survive in time for the filler arcs and movies, but he is also a major character in Yu-Gi-Oh!
 GX.

 Bandit Keith is another example.
 In the manga, he threatens Pegasus with a knife demanding the prize money.
 Pegasus uses his Millenium Eye to create a Penalty Game by turning Keith's hand into a gun and "killing" himself with it.
 In the anime, Keith's uses a gun instead for the same reason only to fall into the trapdoor and into the ocean.
 He returns later under the control of Marik.